-- The Higher School Certificate Testamur This shows that a student is eligible for the Higher School Certificate.
-It includes your name, school and date of the award.
+• The Higher School Certificate Testamur - This shows that a student is eligible for the Higher School Certificate.
+It includes name, school and date of the award.
 The HSC Testamur is delivered by post in January.
-Students are able to download their credentials via their Students Online account. - Higher School Certificate Record of Achievement The Higher School Certificate (HSC), Record of Achievement (RoA) including your Year 11 (Stage 6) grades, and if applicable, Year 10 (Stage 5) grades.
+Students are able to download their credentials via their Students Online account.

+• Higher School Certificate Record of Achievement - The Higher School Certificate (HSC), Record of Achievement (RoA) including Year 11 (Stage 6) grades, and if applicable, Year 10 (Stage 5) grades.

 Additional Information: The NESA publication, Higher School Certificate (HSC) Rules and Procedures guide, contains the main rules and requirements you will need to know.
-This document is available at https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes/20 22-rules-and-procedures-guide
+This document is available at 2024 Rules and Procedures guide | NSW Education Standards